What Does An Executive Coach Do?

 About The Right Questions

 Just think of the last time someone asked you, “Are you actually listening to me?”
-If you have a significant other my bet is that it may have been days if not hours ago!
+If you have a significant other I bet that it may have been days, if not hours ago!

 Achieving a level of mastery of effective listening is not easy and does require skill.
-But these are skills, not character traits, and although some people may be naturally better at listening, everyone can learn the principles and improve through practice; this has certainly been my experience (although as my wife will point out, there is plenty of room for improvement!)
+But these are skills, not character traits, and although some people may be naturally better at listening, everyone can learn the principles and improve through practice; this has certainly been my experience in learning to be a professional coach (although, as my wife will point out, there is plenty of room for improvement!)

 Before looking at the skills involved in effective listening we need to answer the question: what is effective listening?
 Effective listening should have a positive impact, particularly on the speaker.
 First and foremost effective listening should result in making a person feel valued.
 Understanding is important, but secondary to this.
 Effectual listening should give a person space to think, to explore their feelings and construct what they want to say.